 However, I do feel qualified to write this post.
 As compared to the average American my age, my income level is relatively low but my savings level is relatively high.
 I paid off my student loans in 4 years (see also: Side Jobs to Pay Off Student Loans) and among those was a year of service – as in, a volunteer year, no full-time income.

-Sources that support Personal Finance for Beginners
+Sources for Personal Finance for Beginners

 I also personally took it upon myself to earn a financial education.
 On my own.
 Via the library.